The two out of three property in ind-categories and a convenient model category of spaces: Quasi model categories

-We now come to our main result of this section. \begin{prop} Let $\cC$ be a simplicial right model category (see Definition \ref{d:simplicial}).
-Then a map in $\cC$, between fibrant cofibrant objects, is a weak equivalence iff it is a simplicial homotopy equivalence (that is, an equivalence in the simplicial category $\cC$). \end{prop}
+We now come to our main result of this section. \begin{prop} Let $\cC$ be a simplicial quasi model category (see Definition \ref{d:simplicial}).
+Then a map in $\cC$, between fibrant cofibrant objects, is a weak equivalence iff it is a simplicial homotopy equivalence. \end{prop}

 \begin{proof} Let $f:A\to B$ be a weak equivalence between fibrant cofibrant objects.
-The left action of $\cS$ on $\cC$ is a left Quillen bifunctor $\otimes:\cS\times\cC\to\cC$.
-The bifunctor $\otimes$ is part of a two variable adjunction (see Definition \ref{d:tensored_almost}), denoted $(\otimes,\Map,\hom)$.
-From Proposition \ref{p:Qbifunc} it follows that for every cofibrant object $X$ of $\cC$, we have a Quillen adjunction
+The left action of $\cS$ on $\cC$ is a bifunctor $\otimes:\cS\times\cC\to\cC$ which is part of a two variable adjunction, denoted $(\otimes,\Map,\hom)$.
+It follows that for every cofibrant object $X$ of $\cC$, we have a Quillen adjunction (see Definition \ref{d:Qfunc})

 Since $A$ and $B$ are fibrant, it follows from Corollary \ref{c:Brown} that $\Map(X,f):\Map(X,A)\to\Map(X,B)$ is a weak equivalence in $\cS$.
-In particular it induces isomorphism on connected components $f_*:\pi_0\Map(X,A)\to\pi_0\Map(X,B)$
+In particular it induces isomorphism on connected components $f_*:\pi_0\Map(X,A)\to\pi_0\Map(X,B)$.

 Taking $X=B$, we find a map $g:B\to A$ in $\cC$ such that $f\circ g\sim id_B$.
 It follows that $f\circ g\circ f\sim f$, so taking $X=A$, we find that $g\circ f\sim id_A$.
 Thus $f$ is a simplicial homotopy equivalence.